Transpennine Route Upgrade: 2021–2026: Approval and subsequent construction

-On 26 May 2021, it was confirmed that a further £317 million was being spent on the upgrade, and confirmed the electrification of the line between York and Church Fenton, although Network Rail had already started to install masts for overhead line electrification (OLE) on this route in February 2021.
+In 2021, the government allocated £589 million of funding for the section between Huddersfield and Leeds.
+On 26 May 2021, it was confirmed that a further £317 million was being spent on the upgrade, and electrification of the line between York and Church Fenton was confirmed, although Network Rail had already started to install masts for overhead line electrification (OLE) on this route in February 2021.
 On 4 June 2021, it was confirmed that the £317 million was in addition to the £589 million previously announced and further confirmed that electrification would go from Huddersfield to Leeds.
 It was also stated that work would begin immediately.
-However, this is disputed according to one source.